dineththilina/rag-agent-toolkit-rs/README.md

    Prefer another provider?
 Settings also has presets for OpenAI, a local Ollama (no key), and LM Studio, or any OpenAI-compatible API address.

-Document search needs nothing extra: embeddings use a built-in local method, so RAG works with just the free chat key.
-No Docker, no database, no model downloads — the vector store is embedded in the binary.
+Document search needs nothing extra: it uses BM25 keyword ranking (the same family of algorithm search engines use) computed in-process, so it works with no embedding model, no second API key, and nothing to download.
+No Docker, no database — the index is embedded in the binary.

 ---